InfinityWallet/InfinityProtocol/README.md

 ## Future Features
+There are many other features which we are not yet ready to reveal, however the Infinity Protocol and Infinity Crypto look to innovate the industry with new technology, advancing blockchain with a leading protocol and platform starting on the Binance Smart Chain brining a real value platform to the chain, some features on the roadmap are:

 - Decentralized Token Offerings: This will allow new tokens to easily launch in a fully decentralized environment, based on a set of pre-determined rules.